MinnieAkuma199/Profile-Generator/README.md

 ## Description

--My task was to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-I wrote a test for every part of my code and ensured it all passed.
+My task was to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each employee input.
+I wrote a test for the constructor classes created to ensure they were passing in the values I wanted correctly.

--I learned how to use Jest to write tests and specifically worked with command line interfaces more.
+I learned how to use Jest to write tests and specifically continued working with command line interfaces.
+The video linked under [Usage](#usage) demonstrates functionality and passing of all tests created.

 ## Table of Contents